oonap0oo/QB64-projects/README.md

 Similar to the previous 2D version but an extra instance of the Logistic Map equation allows for a 3D figure.

-The figure is constructed using spherical coordinates The Logistic Map equations are used to supply the values for the spherical coordinates r, angle1, angle2
+The figure is constructed using spherical coordinates.

+The Logistic Map equations are used to supply the values for the spherical coordinates r, angle1, angle2:

     x=r.sin(angle2).cos(angle1)
     y=r.sin(angle2).sin(angle1)
     z=r.cos(angle2)

-While the figure changes it also rotates around the vertical axis
+While the figure changes it also rotates around the vertical axis.

 The code: [logisticalter5b.bas](logisticalter5b.bas)